Injectable Fillers Seattle & Tacoma

 The smile lines, or nasolabial folds, tend to deepen as we get older.
 Filler is the gold standard of treatment to diminish the appearance of these lines.
 With that said, it is important not to overfill the area as it can leave a puffy, unnatural look.
 Your injector will ensure you would benefit from smile line filler before administering it.

 After the face and neck, the next place that shows age is the hands.
 As the skin thins and fat is lost, the veins and tendons of the hands become more visible.
 Injecting fillers into the hand can disguise these and plump up the hands for a younger look.
 Radiesse and Restylane Lyft are the two fillers FDA approved for the area and most frequently used.

 Wrinkle & Fine Line Filler

 Beyond the areas we discussed, dermal fillers can be used to treat generalized facial wrinkles and fine lines.
-While Botox may be more suited for dynamic wrinkles, fillers can correct more permanent wrinkles or those on the lower face.
+While Botox may be more suited for dynamic wrinkles, fillers can correct more permanent wrinkles or those on the lower face such as the marionette lines.
 Your master injector can discuss whether Botox or filler is the better treatment for the wrinkles you want to treat.

 Frequently Asked Questions

 How Long Do Dermal Fillers Last?

 It depends on the filler used and the area treated.
 On average, most people see filler last between three and six months.
 However, in the nose, the filler has been known to last for well over a year.
 It is extremely dependent on several factors.
 Areas that move more will not see filler last as long.
 For example, filler tends to last longer in the under eyes and temples than it does in the lips.